Hi all. I have a perplexing problem:

 Are there any error messages, or 'Beeps'?

-THIS is the XPS 420 troubleshooter and diagnostic guide.
+THIS <ADMIN NOTE: Broken link has been removed from this post by Dell> is the XPS 420 troubleshooter and diagnostic guide.

 No light on the power button, blinking or otherwise.No diagnostic lights are illuminated.
 No errors or beeps.
 The diagnostic guide did not assist me.